AlyssaYelle/auto-piking/README.md

 ![alt text](https://github.com/AlyssaYelle/auto-piking/blob/master/imgproc/example_imgs/example_bedunpicked.png "Example of an ideal ice-penetrating radar image")

 Scikit-image's feature module conveniently has a built in canny edge detection function.
 Canny edge detection works by first applying a Gaussian filter with some user-defined sigma to smooth the image.
 It then finds the intensity gradients of the image and "thins" potential edges and then suppresses weak edges using hysteresis.
-It outputs a 2-D binarry array edge map.
+It outputs a 2-D binary array edge map.
 See below for canny edge maps of varying sigmas applied over the original radar image.

 ![alt text](https://github.com/AlyssaYelle/auto-piking/blob/master/imgproc/example_imgs/edges_im_overlay.png "Trying out Canny edge detection with various sigmas")